Days Countdown

 The Origins and History

-The first International Day of Peace was observed in 1982, with a call for a global ceasefire and non-violence.
-Over the years, it has grown into an essential occasion that advocates for sustainable peace through various activities worldwide.
-The year 2001 marked a significant milestone when the General Assembly declared the day as a period of non-violence and cease-fire.
+The first International Day of Peace took place in 1982, accompanied by a call for global ceasefire and non-violence.
+Over time, it has developed into a worldwide observance supported by governments, organizations, and communities.
+In 2001, the General Assembly officially designated the day as a period dedicated to non-violence and ceasefire.

 The Significance of the Theme